Vacancy – Editor of #theBOUblog

 • Publishing IBIS as a leading international journal of ornithological science.

-• Organising a programme of scientific meetings and conferences.
+• Organising a programme of meetings and conferences.

 • Awarding grants and bursaries for ornithological research.

-• Encouraging engagement and liaison between those actively engaged in ornithological research.
+• Encouraging liaison between those actively engaged in ornithological research.

 The BOU has a strong, global membership and social media presence which we use to drive our activities and to promote ornithology at the widest level, particularly within the global scientific research community.
 We use our social media outreach to drive the online attention of IBIS papers and to educate our ornithological research community about the benefits of promoting their research and how to do this effectively.